 "Ye canna cut gr-r-ranite with copper."

-Despite the amazing efforts of the ancient pyramid builders we nearly lost this information but thanks to Flinders Petrie's exact measurements and the few remaining casing stones, knowledge of the base unit of length used by the ancients, the Yard, has survived.
+Thanks to Flinders Petrie and the few remaining casing stones, knowledge of the base unit of length used by the ancients, the Yard, has survived.

 Go to Part 2 - The Pyramids and the Stars